TommyChester/seqCard/README.md

 4. Migrate and deploy to heroku.
 5. Issue with the migration to heroku that was taken care of.
 6. Made the cards page the root.
+7. Just realized I should store the charges when I get to allowing charges, so I am thinking it should probably be a different table with shared id column.
+8. I have a crud